Error Inhibiting Schemes for Initial Boundary Value Heat Equation: Introduction

-Here we assumed that $\left\| \vE \right\|_H(t=0)$ is either 0, or at least of the order of machine accuracy.
-Equation \eqref{1.90} establishes the fact that if the scheme is stable and consistent, the numerical solution $\vv$ converges to the projection of the exact solution onto the grid, $\vu$.
-Furthermore, it assures that the error will be at most in the truncation error $\left\| \vT_e \right\|_H$.
-This is one part of the landmark Lax--Richtmyer equivalence theorem for semi-discrete approximation.
-See e.g. \cite{gustafsson2013time}.\\

-Typically the error and the truncation error are of the same order.
-This can be seen in \cite{gustafsson2013time}.
-Notice that \eqref{1.60} is an equality and \eqref{1.90} is an estimate for the error norm.
-We would like to investigate this phenomenon where the order of the error is higher than the truncation error.
+Equation \eqref{1.90} shows that if the scheme is stable and consistent, the numerical approximation $\vv$ converges to the projection of the exact solution onto the grid, $\vu$.
+Furthermore, \eqref{1.90} guarantees that the global error is bounded by the truncation error $\left\| \vT_e \right\|_H$.
+This is one part of the landmark Lax-Richtmyer equivalence theorem for semi-discrete approximations \cite{lax1956survey,quarteroni2010numerical,gustafsson2013time}.
+Typically the error and the truncation error are of the same order \cite{gustafsson2013time,morton2005numerical,strikwerda2004finite,allen2011numerical,isaacson2012analysis}.
+However, note that \eqref{1.60} is an equality whereas \eqref{1.90} is an upper bound on the error norm.

-In \cite{zhang2003analysis} Nodal-basis DG schemes were presented.
-If we consider them as FD schemes, then the truncation error is of first order but the convergence order is two.\\ In \cite{ditkowski2015high}, several schemes for which the convergence orders are more accurate in two orders than their truncation errors.

-Here we would like to exploit the algebraic structure of FD schemes in a purpose to inhibit the error.
-Since we do not let the error develop, we call them Error Inhibiting schemes (EIS).\\

-For IBVP, the major difficulty in using high-order schemes is due to the presence of boundary conditions.
-Next to the boundaries we do not usually have enough discrete points to apply the high-order scheme, therefore we cannot use the inner scheme which is usually central.
-At these nodes we must consider one sided approximations, which also contain the boundary conditions, or creating ghost points outside of the computational domain.
-These boundary stencils should be developed so that the scheme is stable and maintaining the accuracy.
-The higher the order, the more difficult the problem is.
-It is well known that the scheme next to the boundaries can be of a lower accuracy order and preserve the accuracy.
-See e.g. \cite{abarbanel2000error}, \cite{gustafsson1975convergence}, and \cite{gustafsson1981convergence}.\\
+Our goal is to design BFD schemes whose global error is of higher order than the truncation error.
+We are motivated by \cite{zhang2003analysis}, where Nodal-basis DG schemes were presented and analyzed as BFD schemes.
+In this paper it was also pointed out that the increasing of accuracy may be related to a phenomenon called Supra–Convergence \cite{kreiss1986supra}.
+Although the truncation error is of first order, the resulting scheme is of second order.
+Such BFD schemes for the heat equation with periodic boundary conditions were presented in \cite{ditkowski2015high}.